 Shaking hands leads to what is called camera shake.
-When you are holding the camera, you can ruin your shot if you aren’t able to hold it steady.
+When holding the camera, you can ruin your shot if you cannot hold it steady.
 However, you can fix this problem by taking steps to reduce or eliminate any camera shake.
-Most cameras do come with some kind of stabilization features, and if you take the proper precautions, you won’t have any trouble.
+Most cameras do come with some stabilization features, and if you take the proper precautions, you won’t have any trouble.

 1. Use a Tripod

 One of the best ways to stabilize your camera is by using a tripod.
-If you notice that you are having trouble keeping the camera steady, a tripod can make a big difference.
-If you are traveling for your photography, they do have small or lightweight tripods that are easy to take with you.
+A tripod can make a big difference if you notice that you are having trouble keeping the camera steady.
+If you are traveling for your photography, they have small or lightweight tripods that are easy to take with you.
 It will eliminate any lingering camera shake so that your photos are crystal clear.

 2. Change Your Shutter Speed

-If you are getting blur from camera shake, you can also change your shutter speed.
+You can also change your shutter speed if you are getting blurred from the camera shake.
 You should use the fastest possible shutter speed to reduce any blurring.
 If you are shooting with low light, you can also increase your ISO because it will help you take photos with a faster shutter speed.
-Some cameras don’t take great photos when you increase the ISO, so you will want to have your tripod with you if this is the case with your camera.
+Some cameras don’t take great pictures when you increase the ISO, so you will want to have your tripod with you if this is the case with your camera.

 3. Try Using a Remote Release

-When you use a remote release, you can trigger your shutter without having to press the button.
-Pressing that button causes camera shake for some people.
+You can trigger your shutter without pressing the button when you use a remote release.
+Pressing that button causes the camera to shake for some people.
 There are different options depending on which camera you have.
 Some let you connect your smartphone or tablet to trigger the shutter, which is the same as using a remote.
 You can also use the self-timer for your camera.
 You will still be holding the camera, but it will trigger the shutter without your having to press down on the button.

 4. Practice Your Breathing and How You Stand

-The way you stand and breathe can also cause shaking when you are holding your camera.
+How you stand and breathe can also cause shaking when holding your camera.
 You need to consider how you are holding your camera as well.
-You should hold it with both hands closer to your body, and keep your feet about shoulder-width apart.
+You should hold it with both hands closer to your body and keep your feet about shoulder-width apart.
 This is the best position to remain steady while you shoot your photographs.
 If you are looking at the screen to compose your photo, hold your elbows close to your body.
 This helps keep your camera steady when you take the picture.

 Finally, learn how to be aware of your breathing.
-Many suggest that you draw in a deep breath and hold it while you take your photograph.
+Many suggest that you draw a deep breath and hold it while taking your photograph.
 Then, you can exhale.
 You can reverse this as well.
-However, this won’t work for longer exposures, so just be aware of how you are breathing so that you can minimize camera shake.
+However, this won’t work for longer exposures, so be aware of how you are breathing to minimize camera shake.

 5. Find an Object to Use for Support

-If you are out taking photos, you may not have a tripod with you.
+If you are out taking photos, you may not have a tripod.
 You can find a tree or a wall and use it to hold your camera steady.
-Make sure that you use the built-in level on your camera so that you can keep your photos straight.
+Make sure you use the built-in level on your camera to keep your photos straight.
 You want the horizon straight so that your photo will be level.
-Some people take a beanbag with them when they are out shooting for long periods of time, and they level the camera in the bean bag to hold it steady.
+Some people take a beanbag with them when they shoot for long periods, and they level the camera in the bean bag to hold it steady.

 6. Focus on Your Shoulders

-You can raise your left shoulder to reduce camera shake.
+You can raise your left shoulder to reduce the camera shake.
 If you use your right eye, you need to switch to your left eye to do this, and if you use your left eye, you can continue to use it.
-The way it works is that you raise your left shoulder up as high as you can and lay your left elbow against your rib cage.
+It works by raising your left shoulder up as high as you can and laying your left elbow against your rib cage.
 You can also pull your right elbow toward your chest for added stability.
-Make sure that you exhale completely, and then press the shutter release button.
+Ensure you exhale completely, and then press the shutter release button.
 This will help you reduce camera shake.

 7. Create a Knee Tripod